 Rare white deer herd open to public view beginning this fall

+Public bus tours to view a rare herd of ghostly white deer at a former World War II Army weapons... .
 This May 17, 2017 photo shows a white deer captured by a trail camera at the Seneca Army Depot in upstate New York.
-Public bus tours to view a rare herd of ghostly white deer at a former World War II Army weapons depot are slated to begin fall 2017.

 Comments